Shifting identities, political change and the idea of the 'Nation’

 In terms of political change in the Australian context, we see further evidence of leadership instability.
 We invite papers that examine change in key political traditions and institutions in a wide range of fields, including social policy, political economy, and international relations.

-We strongly encourage colleagues to join these ongoing debates about political change, identity, and nation-hood, and there are streams that include Australian politics, gender and identity politics, comparative politics, public policy, media and politics, Indigenous politics and policy.
+We strongly encourage colleagues to join these ongoing debates about political change, identity, and nation-hood, and there are streams that include Australian politics, gender and identity politics, comparative politics, public policy, environment, media and politics, Indigenous politics and policy.

 At APSA 2019, we will also have a dedicated stream on Politics in Asia, examining issues of change, identity and nation across the continent and region.